 Janet Janes became the Founder of MAPDA in 2011.

 In January 2011, Janet Janes, wrote about the devastating loss of her son, Christopher, who died tragically at the age of 19 from an overdose of Methadone.
 Janet contacted the local news media and courageously told her story about the devastating outcome of young adults experimenting with drugs in hopes that others would not befall the same tragedy.
-Working with television news anchor Karen Devine, Janet made a connection with Mary Nell, then Mary Bono, the congresswomen of her district.
+Working with television news anchor Karen Devine, Janet made a connection with Congresswoman Mary Bono.
 With Mary’s help and connection with other mothers who had lost children who had overdosed to prescription drugs MAPDA was founded.
-On March 28, 2013 Janet was honored as 2013 Woman of Distinction by the California Legislature Assembly for her hard work, dedication and perseverance in the community.
+On March 28, 2013, Janet was honored as 2013 Woman of Distinction by the California Legislature Assembly for her hard work, dedication and perseverance in the community.

 Janet has been a professional bookkeeper for the past 35 years.
-She lives with her partner Edward Justice an environmental testing technician and has one son Matthew Straughan, who is a pilot.
+She lives with her partner, Edward Justice, who is an environmental testing technician and has one son, Matthew Straughan, who is a pilot.
 She enjoys playing bass guitar, pottery, swimming, surfing and hiking.

 Janet Janes, Founder and Treasurer of MAPDA

 Additionally, Karla serves on the Riverside Unified School District Crisis Response Team.
-Karla holds a Bachelor of Science in Psychology from the University of California, Riverside, a Master of Science in Counseling Guidance from California State University, San Bernardino, and Pupil Services Credentials in Counseling and Guidance and School Psychology.
+Karla holds a Bachelor of Science in Psychology from the University of California, Riverside, and a Master of Science in Counseling Guidance from California State University.

-Karla resides in Riverside, California with her husband Mac Troast and children Kelsey and Evan.
+Karla resides in Riverside, California with her husband Marc Troast and their two children.

 Karla Troast, MAPDA Board of Directors